What keeps African nations in the Commonwealth? – DW – 11/06/2024

 Today, 19 African countries remain part of the Commonwealth of Nations, which has a total of 56 member states across the world.
 Nearly all of them were once colonized by the British Empire in some shape or form.

-Recently, there have been mounting calls from some of Britain's former colonies for a reckoning over its role in the transatlantic slave trade.
+Recently, there have been calls from some of Britain's former colonies for a reckoning over its role in the trans-Atlantic slave trade.

 Leaders from member states have asked for a "meaningful, respectful and truthful" discussion of reparatory justice at the recent 27th Commonwealth Heads of Government Meeting.